GeyserMC/GeyserWebsite/wiki/other/rainbow.md

 Any contributions are appreciated.
 Please feel free to reach out to us on [Discord](https://discord.gg/geysermc) if you're interested in helping out with Rainbow.

-### Project Setup {#project-setup}

-1. Clone the repo to your computer
-2. Run gradlew build and locate to bootstrap/build folder.